 “As long as gay people don’t have their rights all across America, there is no reason for celebration” – Marsha P. Johnson

-It’s important to remember that pride is about both celebration – by LGBTQIA+ people and allies – of their identities, communities, humanity, brilliance, joy, achievement, resilience, and about protest against the violence, oppression, marginalisation, and invisibilisation LGBTQIA+ communities continue to face.
+It’s important to remember that pride is about both celebration – by LGBTQIA+ people and allies – of their identities, communities, humanity, brilliance, joy, achievement, and resilience, and about the protest against the violence, oppression, marginalization, and invisibilisation LGBTQIA+ communities continue to face.

 The origins of Pride are rooted in protest and resistance against brutal injustice and violence against LGBTQIA+ folks – like the Stonewalls Riots in 1969 led by Trans women and Femmes of Colour fighting back against another violent police raid at the Stonewall Inn in NYC.
-Embedding the spirit of pride in our everyday means embedding the full spirit of Pride in our organisations in solidarity with and celebration of our LGBTQIA+ colleagues.
+Embedding the spirit of pride in our every day means embedding the full spirit of Pride in our organizations in solidarity with and celebrating our LGBTQIA+ colleagues.

 [Image description: People at a corporate Pride event smile and wave rainbow flags.]

 Making only a perfunctory or symbolic effort in service of equity for members of a marginalized community is often centered on “appearing” to do the right thing with the focus of avoiding criticism and gaining praise.